Simo-chan/CryptoStats/README.md

 ![Add to favorites demo](https://github.com/user-attachments/assets/d4af096e-3a46-49fd-8363-3411e5b526b8)

-If for some reason you have no internet connection or something went wrong on the server, you can first enjoy :100:nice lottie animation and then try to load data again.
+If for some reason you have no internet connection :skull: or something went wrong on the server, you can first enjoy :100: nice lottie animation and then try to load data again.

 ![No internet demo](https://github.com/user-attachments/assets/47844d48-9aa7-4224-b2ea-2920d09bbdda)

 - **<ins>Details screen</ins>**

-Now we are approaching the crown jewel of the app and that is the beautiful and shining :sparkling_heart:chart graph built from scratch using Canvas API.
+Now we are approaching the crown jewel of the app and that is the beautiful and shining :sparkling_heart:chart graph:sparkling_heart: built from scratch using Canvas API.
 The graph is drawn with wonderful animation and shows relevant price history of a coin for either 6h, 12h or 24h period.
-You can also, using drag gesture, see more specific price at a given period of time.
+You can also, using drag gesture, see more specific price at a given hour.
 Apart from the graph there's also a star button which will add the coin to the favorite list when pressed and on the bottom of the screen the coin's market cap and 24h price change are shown.

 ![Graph demo](https://github.com/user-attachments/assets/d938fe16-a1ac-49b2-b089-d39676c32838)

+- **<ins>Search screen</ins>**

+On the search screen you can search for a specific coin so you don't have to do it manually.
+The search bar has a convinient button to clear the search.
+If no result is found you'll be met with another nice lottie animation that also moves with consideration of available space, so it's not accidentally hidden behind the keyboard.

 ![SearchScreen demo](https://github.com/user-attachments/assets/31bcabc8-20b5-4fe5-b4c9-9ad3137704c1)

+And that's about it.

+**Full list of libraries/technologies that were used:**
+- Kotlin
+- Jetpack Compose
+- Coroutines
+- Coroutines Flow
+- Compose Navigation
+- Room
+- Ktor
+- Koin
+- Lottie Compose
+- Splash screes
+- Data store
+- MVI
+- Clean architecture